What is the course about?

 The course assumes that the more aware you are of what goes on in groups the more likely you are to be able to facilitate groups.
-So time allowing attention will also be given to the often unspoken stuff that goes on in groups but that nevertheless can have a big impact on the atmosphere and tasks of groups.
+Attention will also be given to the often unspoken stuff that goes on in groups but that nevertheless can have a big impact on the atmosphere and tasks of groups.

 A suggested reading list will be provided.

 By the end of this course you should be able to...

 Describe different types of interventions to make with groups.

 Identify different roles that often exist and may be desirable in groups/teams.

 Outline stages of group development.